flashashen/no-YOU-talk-to-the-hand/README.md

 # no,*YOU* talk to the hand!

+Access all your corporate stuff and web stuff at the same time without thinking

 **You want this if you're being worn out by:**
-- Seeing the 'talk to the hand page' from the corporate web proxy
+- Seeing the 'talk to the hand' page from the corporate web proxy/filter
 - Re-entering ssh credentials over and over (key based auth isn't allowed everywhere)
 - Tunnel/proxy setup in too many places and in too many ways
 - Not having application specific tunnels (dbvis, datagrip) available from the console